ZackMvP/ZackMvP/README.md

 Hello, I'm Zack.
 A learner and beginner on github as well as the computer science study.
-I mainly use github to upload my few(even if there's any) projects/code.
+I mainly use github to upload my few boredom projects/code.
-I'm intrested on cybersecurity, networking, and linux I'm not really interested in collaborating, but feel free to ask
+I'm intrested on cybersecurity, networking, linux, and more.
+I'm not really interested in collaborating, but feel free to ask.
+I can speak both english and indonesia, with the ladder being natural.

 <!---
 ZackMvP/ZackMvP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.